pprunty/pprunty/contents/portfolio/index.md

 a library of templates to build your project from, and modular components which can be plugged in to your project, for quick, standardized and interactive development.

-version 0.1.0 video demo is coming soon.
+🔜 Version 0.1.0 video demo is coming soon.
 In the meantime enjoy this cool video instead:

 <div class="youtube-container">
   <iframe class="youtube-video" src="https://www.youtube.com/embed/FFCXHr8aKDk?si=OwNZwSGVecTeBByv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>